bhooker-github/chrome-keepalive/README.md

 # Chrome Keep Alive Extension

-A Chrome extension that prevents RDP and web sessions from timing out by sending periodic F15 keystrokes.
+A Chrome extension that prevents RDP and web sessions from timing out by simulating user activity.
+Specifically designed for Apache Guacamole RDP sessions but works with any web-based remote desktop.

 ## Installation